cloudmesh-community/book/chapters/class/516/week3-arch.md

 Reading Assignments:

 1. Read in the book [Cloud Computing](https://laszewski.github.io/book/cloud/) [@las19cloudcomputing] the chapter about Cloud Architectures.
-2. Read in the book [Introduction to Python for Cloud Computing](https://laszewski.github.io/book/python/) [@las19python] the chabpter about the Python langugae
+2. Read in the book [Introduction to Python for Cloud Computing](https://laszewski.github.io/book/python/) [@las19python] the chapter about the Python langugae
-3. Focus your on refreshhing your python knowledge about lists, set, dict, and classes.
+3. Focus on refreshing your python knowledge about lists, set, dict, and classes.
+4. Deadlines in the [e516 Lecture Notes Engineering Cloud Computing](https://laszewski.github.io/book/e516/) [@las19e516] were updated.

 ## Lab Activities

-You should in the first week of the class set up python 3.8 on your computer.
+You should have set up in the first week of the class set up python 3.8 on your computer.
 If you have not yet done so, please do.
 We recommend that you use python from python.org.

+We found out over the last two weeks that some students rely on anaconda for other classes but do not know how to use in anaconda a virtual env.
+Please find out.

+If you can not, we found it may be easier to create for this class a different user as your other teachers may have given you wrong instructions on how to install python or anaconda.
+To avoid this, you may just start fresh in a new user and do this class in that user.
+Make sure the user has administrative privileges.

-If you use conda or anaconda it is up to you to figure out how to do this.
-You can post gudes to that in piazza and we will include them possibly in future lecture notes.
+E.g., If you use conda or anaconda it is up to you to figure out how to do this.
+You can post guides to that in piazza, and we will try to include them in future lecture notes.

-Whatever you do you **must** use a python virtual venv.
+Whatever you do, you **must** use a python virtual environment.

 ### Review: venv in python 3 (Graded)